 Making A Difference

-I enjoy working in ink and watercolour but my passion lies in ground mineral water colour on synthetic paper.
+I enjoy various mediums, but my passion lies in ground mineral water colour on synthetic paper.
 The sometimes unpredictable effects of this platform are exciting and unique.
 There are few people creating in this medium and I have begun teaching to invite more people to connect to its benefits and unique nature.
 It is a meditative process that teaches us to slow down, minimize our scope, and focus on the smaller details.

 My Mission: My volunteer work through The Art For Aid Project has become a priority for me as an artist hoping to make a difference in Canada's remote Indigenous schools.
 I want to create a way to ensure quality art supplies and skills labs are reaching remote community schools to nurture budding artists.
 Art offers an avenue for expression and healing, and presents a way to pass the time in a constructive and beautiful way; art is a strong portal where healing and imagination compliment each other.
-For nearly 10 years I’ve donated my time and efforts to building Art for Aid but in 2021 I began to sell my original artwork to supplement our household income.
+For nearly 10 years I’ve donated my time and efforts to building Art for Aid.
+In 2021 I began to sell my original artwork to supplement our household income so I could continue to work as a volunteer.
 Art isn’t just something I do; being an artist is who I am in the world.

 Winner of the Faces Ottawa Best Painter Award - February 2022

 Heritage House Museum Exhibition - August 2021

 In Partnership with The Bateman Foundation - January 2021 (Art for Aid)

 The Governor General’s Sovereign Medal for Volunteers - June 2019

 Solo Exhibition - City of Ottawa Oct/Nov 2019

 Missing and Murdered (Eagles Rising) Billboard Campaign - 2019